 Day 3 – Explore Downtown Miami

-The final day of your 3 days in Miami itinerary will take you into the heart of the city to tour the culture and vibe of this major metropolitan area.
+The final day of your 3 days in Miami itinerary will take you into the heart of the city to tour the culture, art deco buildings, and vibe of this major metropolitan area.

 There is a lot to do just in the downtown area of Miami.
-So if you get stuck enjoying one thing or another, don’t worry as you can always come back!
+So if you get stuck enjoying one thing or another, don’t worry as you can always come back for another weekend in Miami!

 8am – Breakfast then Head to Downtown Miami